paugier/mercurial-jupyterbook/convert/rst_files/hook.rst

 The most common problems with configuring the ``bugzilla`` hook relate to running Bugzilla's ``processmail`` script and mapping committer names to user names.

-Recall from :ref:`sec:hook:bugzilla:config <sec:hook:bugzilla:config>` above that the user that runs the Mercurial process on the server is also the one that will run the
+Recall from :ref:`sec-hook-bugzilla:config <sec-hook-bugzilla:config>` above that the user that runs the Mercurial process on the server is also the one that will run the
 ``processmail`` script.
 The ``processmail`` script sometimes causes Bugzilla to write to files in its configuration directory, and Bugzilla's configuration files are usually owned by the user that your web server runs under.